Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 ### 4.1 Logic Gates Design

 #### A. **NOT Gate** (_CMOS Inverter_)
-Below are the images that illustrates the schematic as well as the symbol designed for the NOT Gate.
+Below are the images that illustrates the schematic as well as the symbol designed for the NOT Gate:

 <div style="display: flex; justify-content: space-between; align-items: center;">
   <img src="/NOT_Gate/NOT_Schematic.png"  width="400" height="500">
   <img src="/NOT_Gate/NOT_Symbol.png" width="400" height="300">